fsu-sc/FSU_ISC4221C_Fall23_Lab4/README.md

 Write a function that can read a graph that is described by an edge list from a file.
 Your function should:
 * Read the edge list of a graph;
-* Print and return the edge nd.array --> shape N,2;
+* Print and return the edge list nd.array --> shape N,2;
 * Print and return the number of edges (int).
 * Print and return the number of nodes (int);
 * Print and return the degree of each node (list of ints).